The Undergraduate Psychology Program

-Are humans innately selfish or empathic?
 What do we mean when we say "empathy?"
 Do selfish or empathic behaviors succeed best in the long term?
-What is a psychopath?
-In this seminar, we will explore these questions and others related to cognitive, emotional, and behavioral aspects of empathy in interpersonal interactions.
-We will begin with an exploration of the multiple ways that empathy can be defined and conceptualized, with a focus on the differences among empathy, empathic accuracy, and perspective-taking.
-As the course continues, we will examine the neural structures that subserve empathic abilities, how the capacity for empathy develops during childhood, the relationship between empathy and both altruistic and aggressive behaviors, and psychopathologies associated with impaired empathic capacities.
+And last but not least, how can empathy be put to use in our everyday life, for example, in improving our ability to communicate with others?
+In this seminar, we will explore questions related to cognitive, emotional, and behavioral aspects of empathy with a focus on how empathy can be leveraged to improve interpersonal communication.
+We explore the multiple ways that empathy can be defined and conceptualized, with a focus on the differences among empathy, compassion, and perspective-taking.
+As the course continues, we will examine the neural structures that subserve empathic abilities, how the capacity for empathy develops during childhood, and the relationship between empathy and both altruistic and aggressive behaviors.
 The course will be taught as a seminar, and all students are expected to participate.
-Readings will be drawn from recent and classic academic literature.
+Throughout, the course will focus heavily on how the empirical understanding of empathy can be leveraged to improve one’s writing.
+Students will practice writing, editing, and revising with the principles of empathic communication in mind.
 Prerequisites: PSYC 001 and PSYC 002.

 361. Children and Technology (3 credits)